 Who Should Have a Financial Advisor?

-There is no specific age, career point or salary level when it becomes apparent that you need a financial advisor.
+There are no specific ages, career points or salary levels when it becomes apparent that you need a financial advisor.
 Generally speaking, when your financial life is more complicated than simply depositing your paycheck and taking out money, it is time to find a financial advisor.
 Many financial advisors have a minimum initial investment requirement, though, so you’ll have to make sure that the financial advisor you find is one who fits your financial situation at the time.

 Another sign that it’s time for you to get a financial advisor is if you’re in a major life transition.
 This could be anything from starting a family, receiving a sizable inheritance or going through a divorce.
 If you have kids, for instance, you’ll want to start thinking about saving up for their college education and possibly passing on an inheritance.
 The right financial advisor can help you do these things.

 What Type of Financial Advisor Do I Need?

-There are two basic types of financial advisors: asset managers and wealth managers.
-If all you want is someone to help you with investments in stocks, bonds and other securities, an asset manager is the choice for you.
+There are three basic types of financial advisors: asset managers, financial planners and wealth managers.
+If all you want is someone to help you with investments in stocks, bonds, ETFs or other securities, an asset manager is the choice for you.
 They will work with you to build a portfolio that aligns with your financial goals, risk tolerance and time horizon.

 Wealth managers, on the other hand, are better for those seeking a broader plan for their finances.
-In addition to helping you build your portfolio, a wealth manager will consider your overall financial health and take steps to protect your assets over the long term.
+In addition to helping you build your portfolio and a financial plan, a wealth manager will consider your overall financial health and take steps to protect your assets over the long term.
 They can also help with things like tax planning, estate planning, education savings and charitable giving.